elinekupers/fmsproject/README.md

 # fmsproject

-Welcome to the code repository of the MEG Forward Models and neural Synchrony (FMS) project
+Welcome to the MATLAB based code repository of the MEG Forward Models and neural Synchrony (FMS) project

 ## Goal
 Our goal in this project is to get a better understanding of the underlying neural synchrony